romaonthego/restkit-generate/README.md

 # restkit-generate

-A model generator for iOS RestKit (Rails-like), ARC compliant
+A model generator for iOS RestKit (Rails-like), ARC compliant.
+Xcode 4.4+ is required.

 ## Installation